Arkansas Highway 13: Humphrey to Beebe

 AR 13 begins at US 63/US 79 in Humphrey and heads north to US 165 in Humnoke.
 The route continues north to an intersection with US 70 and an interchange with Interstate 40 (I-40) in Carlisle before meeting Campground Road east of Beebe, where it terminates.

 McRae to Judsonia

 The route begins in McRae at AR 367 and runs north to an interchange with I-57/US 64/US 67/US 167.
 The route crosses AR 267 before continuing north to AR 36 (Beebe Capps Expressway) at the western city limit of Searcy before meeting AR 385 west of Judsonia, where it terminates.

 Judsonia to Providence

-The route begins at AR 367 near Friendly Acres Park and runs west as Missile Base Road, crossing I-57/US 64/US 67/US 167 at an interchange north of Judsonia.
+The route begins at AR 367 near Friendly Acres Park and runs west as Missile Base Road, crossing I-57/US 64/US 67/US 167 north of Judsonia (but lacks direct access this time).
 After this bridging, AR 13 turns north to intersect AR 157 before terminating at AR 258 near the Emmett Miller House east of Providence.